Builderb0y/BigGlobe/scripting docs/0 - Low level text format.md

 ## Suffixes

+A number literal without a suffix will, in general, default to the smallest precision necessary to represent the number exactly, with the following rules:
+* If the literal has a fractional part, it will be a float if a float can exactly represent the number.
+If a float cannot exactly represent the number, then the literal is treated as a double.
+0.5 is a float literal, where as 0.1 is a double literal.
+It is recommended to use I and L suffixes for numbers with fractional parts, to avoid confusion about which numbers can and can't be represented exactly with floats.
+* If the number does NOT have a fractional part, then it will be an int if the number is within the range of an int.
+Otherwise, if the number is within the range of a long, then it will be treated as a long literal.
+If a long can't represent it exactly either, then an exception is thrown.
+* New in V4.3.3: If the number does NOT have a fractional part and can be represented exactly by a byte or short, it will be treated as an int.
+This was added because I kept foot-gunning myself with random numbers that I expected to be ints, but they were actually bytes.

+All suffixes are case-insensitive.

 ### U

 Specifies that the number is unsigned. **This does NOT mean that normal arithmetic operations will treat it as an unsigned value!** It just means the range that it uses for validity checking and auto-typing is shifted.
-For example, `255` is a `short` literal, because the `byte` range is -128 to +127 (inclusive).
-However, `255u` is a `byte` literal, because the *unsighed* `byte` range is 0 to 255 (also inclusive).
+For example, if the default precision of a number without a suffix were allowed to be a byte or short (like it was in old versions), then `255` would be a `short` literal, because the `byte` range is -128 to +127 (inclusive).
+However, `255u` would be a `byte` literal, because the *unsighed* `byte` range is 0 to 255 (also inclusive).

 The unsigned suffix is not allowed for numbers which have a fractional part.